Size Guide

 • Make sure your deodorant, lotions and sprays are completely dry before getting dressed.

-• We use lots of gorgeous rayon and viscose fabrics, this type of fabric may appear to shrink with washing however a warm steamy press will return your garment back to its original size.
+• We use lots of gorgeous linen, rayon and viscose fabrics, this type of fabric may shrink up to 3% with washing however a warm steamy press will help.

-KILT will always stand behind manufacturing faults but we cannot be held responsible for any other damage to the fabric.
+KILT will always take responsibility for manufacturing faults but we can't be held responsible for any other damage to the fabric.